austintgriffith/dapparatus/README.md

 Should help get a Dapp up and running quickly so you can focus on your functionality, not wrestling with the blockchain and ethereum network.

+Watch the demo video using Dapparatus over in the [Clevis repo](https://github.com/austintgriffith/clevis).

 A good example and development walkthrough is [nifties-vs-nfties](https://github.com/austintgriffith/nifties-vs-nfties/blob/master/README.md).